 During the first few attempts at this exercise, a caregiver should be nearby to offer assistance and also give pointers, such as showing the senior where to position his or her feet to obtain a better sense of balance.
 This exercise can also be enhanced by adding chair walks to it.
 A chair walk involves sitting down and lifting one leg at a time, which further strengthens the leg muscles.

 Older adults who need help exercising should consider professional in-home care.
-At-home care professionals can be a wonderful boon to seniors.
+Home care Green Valley professionals can be a wonderful boon to seniors.
 Whether they require around-the-clock supervision or just need assistance with exercise and household tasks a few days a week, seniors can enjoy a higher quality of life with the help of trusted in-home caregivers.

 2. Mini Squats with Support